-My dad gave me some sensible advice about carrying a large plastic box in the boot with a change of clothes per child, including towels, wet wipes and also a big bottle of soapy water for quick clean ups.
+My dad gave me some sensible advice about assembling a basic kit for coping with car sickness.
+He suggested carrying a large plastic box in the boot with a change of clothes per child, including towels, wet wipes and also a big bottle of soapy water for quick clean ups.
 He also advised carrying travel potties or old ice cream cartons.

-I asked some of my fellow parenting bloggers how they cope with the nightmare of travel sickness and they had much wisdom to share.
+I asked some of my fellow parenting bloggers how they cope with the nightmare of car sickness and they had much wisdom to share.

 Here are a few of their suggestions which also include advice for travelling on ferries and planes.